A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

+{ The form of the operators are similar to the GM spin cooling model.
+In the position independent effective Hamiltonian, the dark state is not driven and has no light shift.
+That makes it similar to the GM case, requiring blue-detuned light to make the bright state higher in energy.
+Similarly, the position independent collapse operators only couple the bright state, with an off-resonant scattering rate for $\Delta \gg \Gamma$.
+However the position dependent term couples the bright and dark state to different motional states, resulting in recoil heating at a rate $\approx \gamma_s \eta^2$.
+The effective Raman transition between $|g_D, n \rangle$ and $|g_B, n-1 \rangle$ is $\Omega_r$.
+Just as we found in the spin cooling section, the transfer rate comes from the coherent coupling and the optical pumping, resulting in a transfer rate of $\Gamma_r \approx \Omega_r^2/ \gamma_r$. }

+{The picture for cooling is in Fig.~\ref{fig:EIT}(b).
+Population is pumped to the dark state.
+Then the two-photon process couples $|D, n \rangle$ to $|B, n-1 \rangle$. }

-In Fig.~\ref{fig:EIT}(c), we plot the cooling performance as a function of detuning.
-In the main plot, the light shift is equal to the trapping frequency, so the optimal cooling occurs when $\Delta_1 = \Delta_2$.
-The inset shows the cooling performance as the cooling power is decreased.
-The relative detuning can be adjusted to bring the system back into resonance and recover the cooling efficiency.
-Fig.~\ref{fig:EIT}(d) compares the optimal cooling performance for the $F=1/2, 3/2$ to $F'=3/2$ system, with and without the $\Lambda$-enhancement (i.e., with and without the $F=1/2$ state).
+{ In Fig.~\ref{fig:EIT}(c), we simulate the cooling performance as a function of the two-photon detuning.
+These simulations are for the full ground and excited master equation without making the LD approximation.
+In the main plot, the bright state light shift is tuned to be equal to the trapping frequency, in which case optimal cooling occurs when $\Delta_1 = \Delta_2$.
+The cooling has an EIT resonance at $\Delta_1 = \Delta_2$.
+The linewidth of this resonance is given by the off-resonant scattering rate $\gamma_s$.
+There is a heating resonance nearby when $\Delta_1 - \Delta_2 =2 \nu $. }

+The inset shows in Fig.~\ref{fig:EIT}(c) simulates the cooling performance as the cooling light power is decreased.
+When the light shift is not equal to the trapping frequency, the two-photon detuning can be adjusted to bring the system back into resonance and recover the cooling efficiency.

+Fig.~\ref{fig:EIT}(d) compares the optimal cooling performance for the $F=1/2, 3/2$ to $F'=3/2$ system with and without the $\Lambda$-enhancement (i.e., with and without the $F=1/2$ state).
 The inclusion of the $F=1/2$ state in the $\Lambda$-configuration significantly improves the cooling performance.
 The simulation results are also fitted to the theoretical model to extract the effective cooling parameters.
+The light dashed lines are fitting the simple spin model from Eq.~\ref{eq:simplemodel} with parameters $\gamma_h/\gamma_+ =2.0$ and $\gamma_-/\gamma_+ = 0.006$ for $\Lambda$-GM, and $\gamma_s/\gamma_+ = 5.0$ and $\gamma_-/\gamma_+ = 0.11$ for GM.

 The effects of EIT on the cooling performance can now be clearly seen.
 By creating darker reservoir states, EIT decreases the effective asymmetry between the pumping rates, $\gamma_{-}/\gamma_{+}$.
 As a result, the fundamental limit for EIT cooling is similar to that of GM cooling, but reduced by the factor by which the dark states are darker.
 The cooling efficiency still depends on the inverse square of the Lamb-Dicke parameter, $1/\eta^2$.
 In Fig.~\ref{fig:EIT}(d), we plot the cooling performance for the $F=1/2, 3/2$ to $F'= 3/2$ system, comparing the cases with and without the $F=1/2$ state.
 The inclusion of the $F=1/2$ state in the $\Lambda$-configuration leads to a significant improvement in the cooling efficiency, demonstrating the power of EIT in enhancing the performance of sub-Doppler cooling techniques.